Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 \subsection{Model Performance and Counterfactuals}

-I conclude by using a simulated version of the model to study the trends discussed in Section \ref{evidence}.
+I conclude by using a calibrated version of the model to study the trends discussed in the introduction.
 In particular, I am interested in separately understanding the role of i) longer and more complex supply chains, ii) more dispersed demand composition, and iii) larger inventories.
 To do so, I study counterfactuals on the structure of the network and the firms' inventory policy.